What Are Common Emotional Challenges Children Face Today

 Simple Ways Parents and Caregivers Can Help

-- Listen with care.
+• Listen with care.
 Let the child talk.
-Make short questions such as, ‘How do you feel?’
+Ask simple questions such as, ‘How do you feel?’

-- Limit screen time.
-Establish screen regulations and leave devices out of bedrooms during the night.
+• Limit screen time.
+Establish screen regulations and leave devices out of their bedrooms during nighttime.

 How We Help at Daybreak Telepsych in Washington